-Thursday, October 2nd, 6-8 pm
+Tuesday, October 13th, 6-8 pm

-Thursday, November 6th, 6-8 pm
+Thursday, November 12th, 6-8 pm

-The final examination will be Wednesday, December 17th, 3-5 pm.
-Note that this is the last day of the final exam period.
+The final examination will be Tuesday, December 15th, 6-8 pm.

 In-class quizzes will be held approximately every other week.
 Each quiz will last ten minutes and will begin at the start of class.
 There will be six quizzes during the semester.
 Each quiz will be announced in advance in class, and a reminder will be posted on webCafe.